Monkey 47 And How It Came To Be...

 The Recipe

-So the idea was born, a plan drawn up, and the Black Forest distillers had forged their partnership.
-Montgomery Collins' Black Forest Dry Gin was to be reborn: a master quality gin with floral notes, the freshness of tangy citrus fruits, a clear juniper tone, a peppery, spicy mouthfeel and a subtle hint of cranberries to give it that certain "je ne sais quoi".
-Produced exclusively by hand using traditional distilling methods and 100% fresh plant ingredients and married with the soft water of the Black Forest.
-Its name says it all: Exactly 47 different plant ingredients have found their way into the "Monkey 47" recipe.
-A recipe that is naturally a carefully guarded secret and known only to Alexander Stein and his distiller, Christoph Keller.
+So the idea came to life, as the Black Forest Distillers transformed it into a Schwarzwald Dry Gin rooted in the tale of Montgomery Collins – a masterful spirit with floral notes; the freshness of tangy citrus fruits; a clear juniper tone; a peppery, spicy mouthfeel; and a subtle hint of lingonberries to give it that certain je ne sais quoi.
+All meticulously selected ingredients are distilled using well-honed artisanal techniques and married with the soft regional water.
+Its name says it all: Exactly 47 different botanicals have found their way into the "Monkey 47" recipe.
+A recipe that is naturally a carefully guarded secret.

 The Maceration